pentagram-lang/pentagram-ideas/plans/formatting.md

 ```

 If your code already contains a "higher" separator, it will be left there, but "lower" separators will get upgraded by the formatter.

+## Statement sorting

+Will sort to have assignments first, followed by definitions, as allowed by the DAG, sorted alphabetically.